Ever wondered if you could turn tap water into wine?

 Next on Ava Winery’s agenda is to produce an engineered champagne – a copy of a 1992 Dom Perignon.
 Will synthetically engineered wine & champagne become mainstream in the future?
 Watch this space!

 Gas chromatography and mass spectrometry are amongst the primary analytical methods used to determine the composition of wine.
 With broad applications in for environmental research, forensics, medical & pharmaceutical testing, a reliable and consistent supply of gases is essential.
-ZRZD Scientific gas generators offer a robust and convenient solution, providing on-demand nitrogen, hydrogen and zero air gases for a variety of laboratory based applications.
+ZRZD Scientific China gas generators offer a robust and convenient solution, providing on-demand nitrogen, hydrogen and zero air gases for a variety of laboratory based applications.

-ZRZD Industrial also has also developed a nitrogen generator for wine making and other manufacturing & processing applications. i-Flow is a highly reliable nitrogen generation system that can produce high flow, high purity food grade nitrogen & is an ideal nitrogen supply solution for the various processes used in wine making, including nitrogen blanketing, bottling, gas flushing, sparging & pressure transfer.
+ZRZD Industrial also has also developed a nitrogen generator from China manufacturer for wine making and other manufacturing & processing applications. i-Flow is a highly reliable nitrogen generation system that can produce high flow, high purity food grade nitrogen & is an ideal nitrogen supply solution for the various processes used in wine making, including nitrogen blanketing, bottling, gas flushing, sparging & pressure transfer.